aualbert/kino/src/primitives.typ

       let name_dict = dict.at(name, default: get_default_dict(type: value))
       let block_list = name_dict.at(str(block), default: ())

-      // Check that values type matches
+      // Check that value types match
       if name in dict {
         check_types((name_dict.at("0").at(0).at(0), value))
       }
-      // check for collision if inserted in place if mode == "place" {
+      // Check for collision if inserted in place if mode == "place" {
         assert(
           block_list.len() == 0,